 Last year we were awarded the 2018 “Best of The Best” National Award for solar installers and it really covered a good deal of what I would agree make us special, different and yes better.
-But as noted in my intro, it is best to look at one’s own business from a customer’s perspective, because that’s all that ultimately matters.
+But as you may agree, it is best to look at one’s own business from a customer’s perspective, because that’s all that ultimately matters.

 To get at the heart of it I like to look at what the “experts” say on how a prospective buyer should evaluate a solar installer – or any contractor for that matter.
 As an example, “This Old House” offers a list here.
 Or, if you’re partial to a list that is more specific to solar, EnergySage has a list of their own here.
 There are lots of examples out on the web.